TritonDataCenter/manta-rebalancer/docs/manager.md

     get       Get information on a specific job help      Prints this message or the help of the given subcommand(s) list      List all known rebalancer jobs
+    retry     retry a previously run and completed job

 ```